When the Seasons Change, So Do We: Coping With Divorce During the Holidays

 You Don’t Have to Do This Alone

-I created the Holiday Divorce Survival Series for midlife women navigating divorce or an unhappy marriage during the “happiest time of the year.”
+I created the Holiday Divorce Survival Tooklit for midlife women navigating divorce or an unhappy marriage during the “happiest time of the year.”

-It’s a set of powerful blog posts (and correlating coaching calls if you want deeper support) designed to be your lifeline before the holiday storm hits.
+It’s a set of powerful blog posts, a coaching call and 4 personalized emails, a boundary script, and an audio pep talk, designed to be your lifeline before the holiday storm hits.
 We’ll unpack the grief, the pressure, the loneliness, and create a game plan so you walk into this season grounded, not gutted.

-👉 Early sign-ups are open now for the coaching program.
-Spots are limited, and this support is exactly what the doctor ordered for women who are dreading the holiday season.
-Here’s the link to get on a free call to see if the short Holiday Divorce Survival Program is for you.
+👉 Spots are limited, and this support is exactly what the doctor ordered for women who are walking into the holiday season with dread.
+Here’s the link to get on a free call to see if the short Holiday Divorce Survival Toolkit is for you.

-Because I know what it feels like to walk into the changing seasons, that signal the start to the holidays, with fear and wonder if this will be the year you fall apart.
+I know what it feels like to walk into the changing seasons that signal the start to the holidays, with fear and wonder if this will be the year you fall apart.

-I don’t want it to get to that.
+I don’t want it to get to that for you.
 Let me walk beside you and be your support to get through the hardest times of the year.